Y-X-B-G/Tic_Tac_Toe/README.md

 ## Setup
  To run Tic-Tac-Toe, open the repository in an IDE such as Visual Studio Code and create a ".env" file.
 In this file, type "GOOGLE_API_KEY=XXXXX", replacing the "XXXXX" with a Gemini API key.
+Before executing the program, ensure you have ran the line "pip install google.generativeai" in terminal to install the necessary libraries to run the Gemini AI.

 ## Execution